diogotcorreia/master-thesis/docs/content/ch03-method.typ

 language is Python, as per GitHub's linguist library, which determines language distribution by file type and size @gh-linguist.

-To obtain this dataset, GitHub's Search API was used, in particular the `/search/repositories` endpoint.
-While this endpoint has a limit of 100 items per page, and a maximum of 10 pages (effectively a 1000 items limit), it is possible to tweak the search parameters to bypass this restriction.
-In particular, one can first search for all the repositories with more than 1000 stars, sorted by most stars, and then search only for repositories with less than the star amount of the last repository in the previous query.

-Furthermore, again to aid with reproducibility of this research, the last revision of the default branch of each repository was saved in the dataset.
+Furthermore, again to aid with reproducibility of this research, the last revision (i.e., commit) of the default branch of each repository was saved in the dataset.
-That revision will be the one analysed later by the tool described in
-@thing.

-For the final dataset, the GitHub Search API, as well as the latest revision of each repository, were queried on #datetime(year: 2025, month: 8, day: 14).display().

 === Sample Size

-There are 8822 Python repositories with more than 1000 stars on GitHub.
-Similarly, the aforementioned @pypi dataset contains #(15000 - 6) entries.
-These are too many projects, so only a subset of those are used for the analysis.
+Both the @pypi and GitHub datasets contain too many entries to be analysed in a reasonable time, given the scope of this degree project.
+For that reason, only a subset of entries in each dataset will be taken into account during evaluation.

-In order to ensure a representative population, the GitHub dataset was split into three cohorts: the 1000 most starred, the 1000 least starred, and the remaining repositories.
+In order to ensure a representative population, each dataset was sorted by popularity (downloads for the @pypi dataset, and stars for GitHub's), and then split into three cohorts: the $N$ least popular projects, the $N$ most popular projects, and the remaining projects.
+The value of $N$ has been picked based on the number of total entries for each platform, and has been fixed as #box($N = 3000$) for @pypi and
+#box($N = 1000$) for GitHub.
-Then, 500 repositories were picked randomly from each of the cohorts, resulting in an intermediate dataset of 1500 repositories.
+Then, 500 projects were randomly sampled from each cohort, resulting in a total of 1500 projects for each platform, and a final dataset of size 3000.
-The process was again repeated for the @pypi dataset, but instead splitting into the 3000 most downloaded, the 3000 least downloaded, and the remaining packages.
-Similarly, 500 packages were picked randomly from each of the cohorts, resulting into another intermediate dataset of 1500 packages.
 This process is pictured in @fg:dataset-cohorts.

 #figure(